Mount Sinai Support Services

 Patient representatives help patients and their families with problems, complaints or concerns about their health care or Mount Sinai services that other staff are unable to resolve.
 Patient representatives provide information regarding the New York State Health Care Proxy and patients' rights.
 Patient representatives are on call from Monday - Friday, 9:00 AM - 5 PM and can be reached at 659-8990.
 At other times, calls will be referred to a nursing administrator.

-In the event that a concern cannot be resolved, patients and their families can also contact the Joint Commission on Accreditation of Healthcare Organizations at (800) 994-6610.
+In the event that a concern cannot be resolved, patients and their families can also contact us at 212-241-0489, or visit us here.

-The Department of Volunteer Services sponsors a range of programs that utilize volunteer time and skill in enhancing patient services and provide opportunities for community youth and adults to gain work and educational experience.
-For information, call (212) 241-0478.
+The Department of Volunteer Services sponsors a range of programs that utilize volunteer time and skill in enhancing patient services and provide opportunities to enhance Mount Sinai’s mission.
+For information, call 212-241-0478.

 Other Community Services